Air Fryer Recipe

 1. Preheat your air fryer to 180°C (356°F).

-2. On a floured surface, roll out the pizza dough to about 1/4-inch thickness.
+2. On a floured surface, roll the pizza dough out to about 1/4-inch thick.

-3. Lay the sliced basturma over half of the dough and fold the other half over to cover.
+3. Lay the sliced basturma over one half of the dough, then fold the other half over to cover it.

-4. Press lightly with a rolling pin to seal.
+4. Press down lightly with a rolling pin to seal the layers together.

-5. Cut the dough into strips that are about 1 inch wide and 6 inches long.
+5. Cut the dough into strips about 1 inch wide and 6 inches long.

-6. Twist each strip gently, brush them with beaten egg, and sprinkle with sesame or nigella seeds.
+6. Gently twist each strip, brush with beaten egg, and scatter over the sesame or nigella seeds.

-7. Brush the air fryer basket with olive oil and place the twisted breadsticks inside, ensuring they are well spaced apart.
+7. Brush the air fryer basket with olive oil, then place the twisted breadsticks inside, making sure they are well spaced apart.

-9. Remove from the air fryer and let cool slightly before serving.
+9. Remove from the air fryer and leave to cool slightly before serving.

 Why this works in an air fryer